gwynforthewyn/activity/README.md

 ## Getting Started

-Check out [go-fed.org](https://go-fed.org/) for tutorials and documentation.
+Check out the wayback machine archive of [go-fed.org]([https://go-fed.org/](https://web.archive.org/web/20230323153129/https://go-fed.org/) for tutorials and documentation.

 Also, see `astool`, `streams`, or `pub` for their own README.